Starving men may think much about food, but so do gluttons.C.S. Lewis

 The secular world makes this particularly difficult to manage.
 Music, movies and TV, magazines and newspapers, and even our conversations are inundated with sexuality.
 With so many ways to partake, it’s easy to fall victim to indulgence.

-One can become obsessed with having sex more, better, riskier, until the person with whom they are engaging is little more than cheesecake on a plate to satisfy a sweet tooth.
-The sex-saturated don’t feel that they’ve had enough or maybe that they are enough because their attention is rapt by sex itself and not intimacy with their mate.
+One can become so obsessed with having more sex, better sex, and even riskier sex, that the person with whom they are engaging is little more than cheesecake on a plate to satisfy a sweet tooth.
+The sex-saturated don’t feel that they’ve had enough or maybe that they are enough because their attention is rapt by sex itself and not by intimacy with their mate.

 Just as the body needs food, sleep, exercise, etc. to remain healthy, so a marriage needs emotional, spiritual, and relational intimacy in addition to physical intimacy.
 All aspects are important in keeping a marriage healthy.